taranguiz/taranguiz.github.io/community.md

 ---
 layout: page
 title: Community
-subtitle: I am involved with some initiatives outside of my research.
+subtitle: I am involved with some initiatives that connect the scientific community.
 ---
+### Landscapes Live

+- In Spring 2025, I joined the team that organizes the international geomorphology webinar [Landscapes Live](https://www.landscapeslive.org/).
+If you have not checked these seminars yet, what are you waiting for?
+In our [youtube channel](https://www.youtube.com/@landscapeslive1326) you can find a ton of inspiring science talks.

 ### CoCo: Code to communicate

 - After starting my programming journey with my Ph.D., I have been really motivated to gain expertise in Data Science.
 I have the pleasure to be part of CoCo: [code to communicate](https://www.codecommunicate.org/about).
 CoCo is an NSF-funded bilingual project addressed to Latinx and Hispanic students to give them skills in programming and science communication.
 I love CoCo and our team!
-As of April 2024, I am a coding coordinator and we are looking to open our program to a community, so stay tuned!
 - Read about our program in our article [here](https://tos.org/oceanography/article/code-to-communicate-empowering-bilingual-connections-in-earth-science).
 Rosa Marín, A., I.M.
 Cortés, T. Aránguiz-Rago, A. Pesce, J. Libarkin, and N. Gasparini.
 2023.
 Code to communicate: Empowering bilingual connections in Earth science.
-Oceanography 36(4):158–159, [https://doi.org/10.5670/oceanog.2024.114].
+Oceanography 36(4):158–159, [https://doi.org/10.5670/oceanog.2024.114](https://doi.org/10.5670/oceanog.2024.114).

 ### SZ4Grads